raegen/vite-plugin-vitest-cache/README.md

 # vite-plugin-vitest-cache

+> [!NOTE]
+> In vitest terms, the caching covers: transformation, setup, collection, running, environment and preparation of tests.
+All of those are skipped for cached entries.

 Vitest cache provides test caching for [Vitest](https://github.com/vitest-dev/vitest).
 This vite plugin is useful for running non-trivial, complex, resource-intensive, or otherwise slow tests, as it enables running only the tests that are actually affected by code changes.

 ## How it Works

 It uses the same toolkit used for building your sources to build the test files.
 Hashes of these files are then used for cache matching.
-When running the tests, only the test files without a cache-hit (test files affected by the latest code changes for example) are executed, the rest are simply restored from cache.
+When running the tests, only the test files without a cache-hit (test files affected by the latest code changes for example) are run, the rest are simply restored from cache.

 ## Installation